 History, geography, and economics of wine production and trade are weaved seamlessly through the show’s narrative structure that takes the hosts to 11 countries and 5 continents to reveal the intricacies of this ancient beverage that has defined the history of humankind.

 MP: How did you start in the wine business?
-How you developed your interest in wine?
+How your interest in wine developed?

 JF: That is very true that when you are at school, in a career’s advisor meeting, they don’t have a sheet in front of you that says, “be a wine television presenter”, it’s not a thing that you set out to go and do.
 But even at school, I was nearly thrown out of school for having a wine tasting in my room.
 My tutor came in and I remember offering him a drink because I thought, well, if I am going to be expelled… (laughter).